Take your prototype from static to motion with Interactions in UXPin. Create simple click-through mockups or fully animated prototypes.

 - Hide – turns off the visibility of the layer

 - Show – turns on the visibility of the layer

 - Toggle – shows and hides a selected layer

-- Set state [available only for State elements] – switches the multistate to the specified state
+- Set State [available for elements with States] – transitions the element into the specified State

-- Set variable – sets the variable as value or content of the element
+- Set Variable – sets the Variable as the value or content of the element

 - Scroll to – scrolls to a selected layer

 Click More to see more options depending on the type of elements you have on your canvas: